iamdurgashankar/devinquire.com/README.md

 ### Development Environment

-The application consists of three components that need to be running simultaneously:
+The application consists of two components that need to be running simultaneously:

 #### 1. Start the PHP API Server